Service dog Apollo performs "Deep Pressure Therapy" and "Self Harm Interruption" tasks to calm his handler during an anxiety attack.

 The dog is trained to stand behind their handler in line to create space.
 The dog can be taught to circle handler off leash in a crowd to create a safe bubble.

-Knocking hands apart during self harm
+Knocking hands apart during self-harm

-If the veteran has habits of self harm during anxiety the dog can be taught to target their hands and stop the habit.
-The dog can be taught to bark at the sight of firearms if the veteran has concerns of severe self harm.
+If the veteran has habits of self-harm during anxiety, the dog can be taught to target their hands and stop the habit.
+The dog can be taught to bark at the sight of firearms if the veteran has concerns of severe self-harm.

 Alerting to approaching people “Watch my six”

-The dog can nudge handler if someone is approaching them from behind.
+The dog can nudge the handler if someone is approaching them from behind.
 This can be used at store counters, ATMs, parking lots, or anywhere the handler may be distracted from what’s behind them.